LaOuede/LaOuede/README.md

 <p align="center">I'm an enthusiastic newcomer to programming, embracing the journey of discovery and soaking up knowledge like a sponge!
 I enjoy the endless possibilities of coding, one line at a time, and I'm eager to create innovative solutions that make a positive impact on our communities.</p>

 <div align="center">
  <p align="center">I have successfully completed the Common Core curriculum at 42.
-This has equipped me with a robust set of programming skills, particularly in C, C++, and system programming.
+This has equipped me with a robust set of programming skills, particularly in C and C++.
 As I transition from the Common Core to specialized branches, I am eager to apply my acquired knowledge in more focused areas of technology and development.</p>

  <a href="">![42 Badge](https://github.com/LaOuede/42-project-badges/blob/main/badges/common_coree.png)</a>
 </div>